 Pre-coronavirus, herd immunity was perhaps best known as an argument made by parents who don’t want to vaccinate their children, and instead rely upon other parents to vaccinate their children, thus reducing the overall risk of infection to their own.
 Parents in the U.S. have refused to vaccinate their children for measles, believing the nation to have herd immunity, but the current vaccination among children 19–35 months is 90.4 percent, below the 93-95 percent required to prevent measles outbreaks.
 So measles outbreaks happen.

-From the beginning, herd immunity has been dangled as a not-entirely-plausible option, given how serious (and lethal) the novel coronavirus can be.
-But now, as President Trump hurries the nation to reopen despite growing case numbers, some have speculated that he’s pivoting to a herd-immunity strategy, whether knowingly or not.
-But what does that mean for U.S. citizens?
+In the spring, as President Trump hurried the nation to reopen despite growing case numbers, some speculated that he was pivoting to a herd-immunity strategy, whether knowingly or not.
+But what would that mean for U.S. citizens?
 Here’s what we know so far.

 What does herd immunity mean?